SajidHShanta/SajidHShanta/README.md

 I have completed my graduation in Computer Science and Engineering from North South University with Deep Learning and Computer Vision-based research projects.
 Currently, I am exploring the best iOS application development practices with SwiftUI.

-I am also passionate about sharing my knowledge and experience with the community.
-I have started writing blogs about iOS app development and computer science related topics, which can be found on my website: https://snta.me/
+I have started writing blogs about iOS app development and computer science related topics, which can be found on: https://snta.me/

-Apart from academics, during my undergraduate studies, I also held leadership positions in co-curricular activities such as Web-team Coordinator at NSU ACM Student Chapter, Sub-Executive at NSU HR Club, and volunteering as the deputy leader of my school's Red Crescent Youth team.
-I also won the 'Second Runner Up' title in NASA Space Apps Challenge 2022.
-These experiences have helped me develop important skills such as teamwork, leadership, and problem-solving that are valuable in any professional setting.

 - 💬 <b>Ask me about:</b> Stuffs about undergrad CS projects 😄